frdfsnlght/NASOdyssey/docs/index.md

 | FrontButton          | PLA      | Textured | Yes      | 2          | 11m  |       |
 | PowerButton          | TPU      | Smooth   | No       | <1         | 1m   | Increase perimeters so effectively 100% concentric infill |

-All told, it's about 2.5 days of printing.
+All told, it's about 2.5 days of printing and less than 3/4 of a 1kg spool of filiment.
 If it matters, I'm using a Prusa MK3S and PrusaSlicer.

 ### Additional notes